 3. Implement Advanced Irrigation Technologies

 If you have the means you might want to look into some advanced irrigation options.
-Here are are few options to look into.
+Here are a few options to look into.

 4. Optimize Irrigation Schedules